 Twisted Sister

 The older I get, the more I make an effort to be more careful and prayerful with word-wielding.
-Not only does the Bible say that death and life are in the power of the tongue (Proverbs 18:21), but even when we think we’re speaking life, the words we are saying can be heard by someone’s ears with a completely different meaning than what we were actually intending.
+The Bible says that death and life are in the power of the tongue (Proverbs 18:21), and I’ve come to realize that even when I think I’m speaking life, the words I’m saying can be twisted to have a completely different meaning than I intended.

-When I walked away from my music after losing my singing voice seven years ago, I unconsciously carried with me that “unsuccessful at music industry success” label which, I now realize, became a loser trophy on the inside of my heart’s dream shelf.
+I now realize that when I walked away from my music after losing my singing voice seven years ago, I unconsciously carried with me that “unsuccessful by music industry standards” label…which became a LOSER trophy on the dream shelf of my heart.

-Whether the label maker is our own tongue-twisted truths (both spoken, or thoughts we tell ourselves), or whether it’s the not-enough assessments of others that have taken root inside of us, God exposes them for what they are: lies we’ve believed as truth.
-He also exposes the hidden label-maker of lies: satan.
+Whether the label-maker turns out to be our own tongue-twisted truths (both spoken or voiced in thoughts we tell ourselves), or whether it’s situations when “not-enough” comments by others have taken root inside of us, God exposes them for what they really are: lies we’ve believed as truth.
+When we invite The One Who IS the way, the truth and the life to start doing the sifting, He shines His light on the truth thereby removing any power those labels once had.
+Beyond this, He exposes the hidden label-maker of all lies: satan.

 In all your ways submit to Him, and He will make your paths straight.” - Proverbs 3:6.